40 –Late for the SkyJackson Browne

-Our 1974’s Best Classic Rock albums list takes a look at year that serves as a transitional period in classic rock history.
-The sounds of the 1960s faded away as the music released took on a more slick polished sound.
-One can really see a difference between the albums on this 1974 list when compared to the albums released between 1970 and 1973.
-In the year 1974, music fans also had to endure an onslaught of novelty songs like Ray Stevens “The Streak,” and Larry Groce’s “Junk Food Junkie,” Disco music loomed on the horizon with songs like the Hues Corporations “Don’t Rock The Boat,” opening the door for its arrival.
-There were many great rock albums released in 1974 but it did feel like rock and roll took just a tiny step backward when compared to the previous ten years.
-However, the genre would take a giant leap forward the following year n 1975.
-Still, all in all, 1974 was a great year in classic rock filled with albums that would soon become legendary.
+Our 1974 Best Classic Rock Albums list takes a look at a year that served as a transitional period in classic rock history.
+The sounds of the 1960s faded away as the music released took on a more slick, polished sound.
+One can see a difference between the albums on this 1974 list and those released between 1970 and 1973.
+In the year 1974, music fans also had to endure an onslaught of novelty songs like Ray Stevens’ “The Streak,” and Larry Groce’s “Junk Food Junkie,” Disco music loomed on the horizon with songs like the Hues Corporations’ “Don’t Rock The Boat,” opening the door for its arrival.
+Many great rock albums were released in 1974, but it did feel like rock and roll took just a tiny step backward compared to the previous ten years.
+However, the genre would take a giant leap forward the following year in 1975.
+Still, 1974 was a great year in classic rock, filled with albums that would soon become legendary.

 # 39 – Goodnight Vienna – Ringo Starr